-- 9. The investment strategy for 2023/24 set out the priorities as the security of capital and liquidity of investments.
+- 8. The investment strategy for 2024/25 set out the priorities as the security of capital and liquidity of investments.
 Investments are made in accordance with central government regulations and CIPFA Code of Practice.
-Investments are made in sterling with an institution on the counterparty list and for a maximum of one-year duration. - 10.
+Investments are made in sterling with an institution on the counterparty list and for a maximum of one-year duration. - 9.
 Extreme caution was taken in placing investments to ensure security of funds rather than rate of return.
 The use of deposit accounts with high rated or nationalised banks and AAA rated money market funds has enabled reasonable returns which were able to benefit in a rising interest rate environment.
-The credit ratings and individual limits for each institution to be used by the Authority in 2023/24 are outlined below:
+The credit ratings and individual limits for each institution to be used by the Authority in 2024/25 are outlined below:

-UK Government (including gilts and the DMADF)

-UK Local Authorities (each)

-Part Nationalised UK banks

-Unlimited Unlimited £4m

-Money Market Funds (AAA rated) £3m Enhanced Money Market (Cash) Funds (AAA rated) £3m UK Banks and Building Societies (A- or higher rated) £2m Foreign banks registered in the UK (A or higher rated) £2m
+UK Government (including gilts and the DMADF) Unlimited UK Local Authorities (each) Unlimited Part Nationalised UK banks £4m Money Market Funds (AAA rated) £3m Enhanced Money Market (Cash) Funds (AAA rated) £3m UK Banks and Building Societies (A- or higher rated) £2m Foreign banks registered in the UK (A or higher rated) £2m

-The average rate of return achieved on average principal available in 2023/24 was 4.60%.
-This compares with an average Sterling Overnight Rate (SONIA) of 4.97%.
-Deposits that were placed for extended terms during the year tended to average returns below that of overnight returns.
-An interest rate rising environment, effectively acted as a dampener on returns, the opposite of what might typically be expected.
-However, it remains prudent to maintain a balanced investment portfolio and not have all investments placed in overnight instruments.
+The average rate of return achieved on average principal available in 2024/25 was 5.07%.
+This compares with an average Sterling Overnight Rate (SONIA) of 4.90%.
+Deposits that were placed for extended terms during the year tended to average returns above that of overnight returns.
+In an interest rate environment in which short term rates have been declining, duration acted as a boost to

-11. The Investment Strategy specified that investments are only made with banks with a high credit rating.
+- returns.
+It remains prudent to maintain a balanced investment portfolio and not have all investments placed in overnight instruments - 10.
+The Investment Strategy specified that investments are only made with banks with a high credit rating.
 UK banks must have at least an "A" long term rating for inclusion on the Authority's counterparty list.
 The money markets are continually monitored for information regarding the creditworthiness of financial institutions and notifications are received of any changes to credit ratings made by any of the rating agencies.
 An institution is immediately suspended from the Authority's list of institutions should any doubt arise about its financial standing regardless of whether its credit rating is downgraded.